 The programme is divided into three specialist areas: classical music, folk music and jazz/pop/rock.
 In addition to your primary instrument, which can also be live electronics, you will study improvisation and band instruments.
 Strong focus is placed on the breadth of genres and knowledge of musical styles from different parts of the world.

-During the first three years of the programme, you will study a number of theoretical and practical education subjects.
+During the first three years of the programme, you will study several theoretical and practical education subjects.
 Throughout your entire course of study, work with your primary instrument will be given priority.
-The entire fourth year of study is devoted to your primary instrument and electives, so you yourself can decide what you would like to focus on in more depth.
+The whole of the fourth year of study is devoted to your primary instrument and electives, so you can decide what you would like to focus on in more depth.

 Read more about the academic community for music education, and find out which primary instrument teachers you will study under by looking at the academic community for your instrument.